ChiWalking: Mastering a Walking Event

 Being clear with where your head is at is obviously only half of the picture.
-If you're going to plan a road trip it's best to make sure your car is in working order.
+If you’re going to plan a road trip it’s best to make sure your car is in working order.
 What is your current level of conditioning?
 What are you truly capable of?
 Ask yourself, in general terms, if you have any physical problems or concerns.
-Note all significant answers in your training log.
+Note all significant answers in your journal or training log.

 Check in with your body and calculate or measure the following: